syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img5.png" Caption="Data Markers"%}

-For chart types such as column, bar, stacked bar, stacked column, 100% stacked bar, 100% stacked column, candle and OHLC, you can position the label to the top, center or bottom position of the segment using **textPosition** option.
+For the chart types such as column, bar, stacked bar, stacked column, 100% stacked bar, 100% stacked column, candle and OHLC, you can position the label to the top, center or bottom position of the segment by using the **textPosition** option.

 The following code example shows how to set textPosition to display data label in the middle of the column rectangle.